-Bioidentical Hormone Replacement Therapy Charlotte, NC // Hormone Optimization
+Bioidentical Hormone Replacement Therapy In Charlotte, NC

 Many people don’t realize the significant impact their hormones have on their health and the aging process.
 Everyone experiences a decline in hormone production as they age.
-In Bioidentical Hormone replacement therapy (BHRT) a patient takes hormones to supplement a loss in production or effectiveness of their naturally produced hormones in order to optimize their current levels.
+In bioidentical hormone replacement therapy (BHRT) a patient takes hormones to supplement a loss in production or effectiveness of their naturally produced hormones in order to optimize their current levels.
 The hormones used are chemically identical to the hormones naturally produced by your body.
 The focus is on alleviating your symptoms of hormonal imbalance and to build a better you.

 Spartan Medical Associates‘ BHRT program is designed to balance and restore your hormone levels so that you are operating at an optimal level.
 We provide individualized treatment programs for symptom control of hormonal imbalance.
 Hormone imbalance also increases your risk of heart disease, stroke, diabetes, high cholesterol, osteoporosis, and dementia.